 Editor's note: This article first posted at 6:08 p.m. on July 28 and has been updated.

-Pioneering gay rights activist and former Navy diver Harvey Milk is set to have a fleet oiler named after him, according to a leaked congressional notification.
+Pioneering gay rights activist and former Navy diver Harvey Milk is set to have a fleet oiler named after him, according to a leaked Ccongressional notification.

-Navy Secretary Ray Mabus sent a letter to Capitol Hill on July 14, according to a Navy official, to inform lawmakers that he intends to name a Military Sealift Command ship after the politician, who became the first openly gay person to hold public office in California in 1978.
+Navy Secretary Ray Mabus sent a letter to Capitol Hill on July 14, according to a Navy official, according to a report by USNI News, to inform lawmakers know that he intends to name a Military Sealift Command ship after the politician, who became the first openly gay person to hold public office in California in 1978.

 Mabus' office declined to comment on the issue until an official ship-naming release is sent out, spokesman Lt.
 Eric Durie told Navy Times.